 Top plant-based Bristol restaurant recently announced it is going boozy, and we couldn’t be happier.
 The Persian-inspired restaurant will be serving brunch dishes such as traditional shakshuka with vegan fried egg served with toast; spinach and egg muffins with melted cheese and hash browns inside; cream cheese and avocado bagels; and bandari muffins (breakfast muffins stuffed with a smoky tomato and red pepper hot dog mix and vegan scrambled egg).
-And it’s not a bad price either as you can enjoy Koocha Mezze’s bottomless brunch for £20 with unlimited prosecco between the hours of 11am and 1pm Monday to Friday, and 10am and 1pm on Saturday and Sunday.
+And it’s not a bad price either as you can enjoy Koocha Mezze’s bottomless brunch for £28 with unlimited prosecco everyday until 3pm

 Koocha Mezze Bar, 203B Cheltenham Road, BS6 5QX